Pipe and riser irrigation systems

 Once you are certain a pipe and riser system is what you want or need, consider the following.

-The first question irrigators need to consider and the first question a pipe and riser supplier or designer should be asking is what flow rate do you want or need?
-Generally the response is in the range of 1220ML/day.
+What flow rate do you want or need?
+Generally the response is in the range of 1220ML per day.
 The answer to this helps to determine the diameter of pipe required and the likely pump specifications.

-Again the answer to this will help determine the diameter of pipe required and the likely pump specifications.
-In addition some irrigators will want to install a system on part of the farm and expand the system later.
+The answer to this will help determine the diameter of pipe required and the likely pump specifications.
+In addition you might want to install a system on part of the farm and expand the system later.
 This needs to be considered now.
-If expansion is not considered initially and the irrigator wants to do it later the system will be too small and require significant modification, or even a complete new system.
+If expansion is not considered initially and you want to do it later the system will be too small and require significant modification, or even a complete new system.

-4. How many bays do I want to irrigate at the one time?
+How many bays to irrigate at the one time

 Suppliers suggest ideally one bay at a time should be irrigated to ensure a cost effective system that meets the requirements of the crop being grown.

-The more bays you want to irrigate at once the greater the demand on the system hence the pipe and pump specifications will need to be altered.
-It will impact on the flow rate and the ability of the system to deliver the correct application rate to satisfy the crop being grown without losing water from the production system, i.e. deep drainage beneath the active root zone.
+The more bays you want to irrigate at once the greater the demand on the system so the pipe and pump specifications will need to be altered.
+It will impact on the flow rate and the ability of the system to deliver the correct application rate to satisfy the crop being grown without losing water from the production system, (deep drainage beneath the active root zone).
 It is also difficult to deliver the same flow rate out of two risers at the same time which could lead to inefficient irrigation on one or both bays.

 If automation is something you are considering, remember it is easier to automate irrigation if one bay is irrigated at a time.

-Once these first four considerations are known the supplier/designer is able to determine the pipe size required to deliver the required flow rate.
+Once these considerations are known, the supplier or designer is able to determine the pipe size required to deliver the required flow rate.

 This is one of the most important considerations you will need to make.
-A relationship exists between pipe size, pump efficiency, head loss (which are all discussed in more detail later) and energy costs that will impact on the cost to pump a ML of water for the life of the system.
-If you get this wrong the overall cost (capital expenditure plus operation and maintenance) will be significantly higher than it needs to be.
+A relationship exists between pipe size, pump efficiency, head loss and energy costs that will impact on the cost to pump a ML of water for the life of the system.
+If you get this wrong, the overall cost (capital expenditure plus operation and maintenance) will be significantly higher than it needs to be.